 As winter starts to settle over most of us in the US, our moods drop, our energy levels dissipate, our skin pales, and our hearts start wishing for the warm sun again — at least for those of us who are summer babies and suffer from self-diagnosed seasonal affective disorder.
-Don’t let the snowbanks and looming months of scarves and earmuffs get you down this year.
+The Ocean Club Turks and Caicos can solve these issues easily so don’t let the snowbanks and looming months of scarves and earmuffs get you down this year.
 Escape it all for a week, round up your other winter-weary friends and family, and book a ticket to year-round sunny Turks & Caicos.

 This tropical Caribbean island is nestled between the Bahamas, Cuba, and the Dominican Republic, made up of over 40 islands and uninhabited cays.
 With the Atlantic Ocean surrounding the Turks & Caicos islands, you’re greeted with the classically clear, exquisite ocean waters meeting over 230 miles of white, plush sand beaches.

 While some of the islands only have a mere 100 residents, we find that Providenciales, the largest island on Turks & Caicos, nestled along Grace Bay, is their equivalent of New York City, home to resorts, the friendliest island people, quaint and colorful shopping centers, and overall, a clean and quiet, yet bustling city, one that we not only could vacation to every year with ease, but one that we would seriously consider picking up the family and moving to!